 For those looking at outdoor targeting, geofencing alone can do the job.
 However, if you’re looking at collecting information like purchasing habits and customer behavior data within store premises, Bluetooth beacons are a better option.

-Different proximity data service providers are available for the purpose.
+Different proximity data service providers are available for this purpose.
 They are designed to help businesses understand the real-time as well as historical locations of their customers.

 How does proximity marketing work?